shubhenduanupamdutta/FastAPI_TheCompleteCourse2024/Git.md

 ## What is GitHub?

-- ### GitHub is a web-based platform that provides Git Repository Hosting services.
+- ### GitHub is a web-based platform that provides Git Repository Hosting services

-- ### It offers all of the distributed version control and source code management (SCM) functionality of Git as well as adding its own features.
+- ### It offers all of the distributed version control and source code management (SCM) functionality of Git as well as adding its own features

-- ### User friendly interface.
+- ### User friendly interface

-- ### Large development platform.
+- ### Large development platform

 ---